-Valentina Ibarra (MBA '12) is an engagement manager in McKinsey & Company's Mexico City office.
+Valentina Ibarra (MBA ’12) is a Partner at McKinsey & Company's Mexico City office.
 She started there as a summer associate after her First Year at Darden.
 Before joining McKinsey & Company, she worked at SAI Consultores as a senior associate for the antitrust and international trade division.
 Ibarra has worked in the education, media, health, tech-media-telecommunications and public sector practices, and her expertise is in corporate governance, sales and marketing, procurement, corporate finance, infrastructure, hospital operations, and economic development functions.
 Her hobbies and interests are cooking, traveling, cycling and kayaking.

 Ibarra holds a Bachelor of Arts in law and economics from Mexico's Centro de Investigación y Docencia Económicas.

 How did Darden help you prepare for your current position?

 If it weren’t for Darden, I probably would not have the job and the position that I have today.
 Darden taught me to be a results-oriented and analytical person, with a creative approach to problem-solving, outstanding communications skills (after many, many cold-calls!) and distinctive abilities to work within multidisciplinary teams, all of which are skills highly regarded by consulting firms.
 Or any other firms, for that matter!

 What is a typical day like for you at work?

 At McKinsey & Company, there is no such thing as a typical day.
 And I believe that's exactly what I love about my job.
 I have to be prepared for anything: a last minute steering committee meeting with the client, a problem-solving session with a team of experts, a coaching session with my team, a team event at a local restaurant or a recruiting phone call with a prospective applicant.
 Basically, anything could happen.

 What kind of impact would you like to make?